CalebK33/PyRend/docs/overlay.rst

     pyrend.overlay.set_clickthrough(enabled=False)

 Now by setting this with `False`, the overlay will **not** be clickthrough, and you will no longer be able to click behind where an item is.
 You will still be able to click where there is no items.
 To get around this, you could create an invisible (0.0 opacity) ShapeItem covering the entire screen.
+Partially or even fully transparent items still detect clicks and cannot be clicked through if clickthrough is disabled.